Board of Directors

 Regional Director for Asia

-Kuldeep is passionate about human rights, social justice issues, community-initiated solutions and improving access to opportunities for marginalized, economically-disadvantaged communities.
-He values the field perspective, builds trust and rapport with stakeholders and believes in a problem-solving attitude.
+Kuldeep is passionate about human rights, social justice issues, community-initiated solutions, and improving access to opportunities for marginalized, economically-disadvantaged communities.
+He values the field perspective, builds trust and rapport with stakeholders, and believes in a problem-solving attitude.
 His pragmatic approach has been forged through years of designing and implementing development programs in several Asian countries.

-Kuldeep holds bachelor’s degree in chemical engineering and a double master’s in business management specializing in human resource management and marketing.
+Kuldeep holds a bachelor’s degree in chemical engineering and a double master’s in business management specializing in human resource management and marketing.

 Munya Chitambo